monterojavier/google-apprentice-project/README.md

 ## Project N - Shopping List

 Build a simple webapp that provides users with an ability to keep track of a shopping list :scroll:

 ## Features:

-[ ] User must be able to add an item to the shopping list <br />
+[ x ] User must be able to add an item to the shopping list <br />
-[ ] User must be able to view their whole shopping list <br />
+[ x ] User must be able to view their whole shopping list <br />
-[ ] User must be able to delete an individual item from the shopping list <br />
+[ x ] User must be able to delete an individual item from the shopping list <br />
-[ ] User must be able to delete their entire shopping list, with a single button click (without going and deleting each individual item one by one) <br />
+[ x ] User must be able to delete their entire shopping list, with a single button click (without going and deleting each individual item one by one) <br />
 [ ] Each user must be able to login with their Google account and their shopping list must persist between their logins <br />

 ## Technologies

 - React

 ### Available Scripts